 Volunteers stay in our 6-sided jungle abode, which consists of a large dorm-style room, housing up to 8 volunteers.
 There is also a large deck area where we usually eat our meals, relax in hammocks, or strike up a game of cards.
 Our bathroom facilities are next to the volunteer house, and consist of composting toilets and our famously hot showers.

-Animals confiscated by the Ministry of Environment and the police, are brought to us where our resident veterinarian gives them their first check-up in our clinic.
 We are caring for monkeys, kinkajous, cats, other mammals and parrots.
 Our volunteers help us care for the animals, as well as continue to construct enclosures and trails to improve the centre.
 We work on both rehabilitating and providing release programs for the animals.
 If animals are too injured or imprinted for this, we will give them a chance to live as naturally and comfortably as possible.

 We also place importance on outreach, education, and research, and plan on implementing local educational programs as well as welcoming international students and researchers.